Jason Soles of Gods Below Interview

 Jason Soles: I don't like it.

-Like… OK, you know what?
-That's a good question.
+But, OK, that's a good question.

 Marc17: Do you have any advice for aspiring professional artists or artists that wish to become professional?
 Or at least solo work.

+That was the only time in my adult life I have had that much free time to focus exclusively on craft, and I kind of miss it.
 And suddenly the world opens back up and you have to produce and you have to manufacture and get the pieces to sell.
 And it's not quite the same thing anymore.
 The audience is different and actually being able to step outside that room really kind of focuses you on the here and now rather than on that continual practice.
-My best advice is stick to it and think about your work in the long term and refine it, refine it, refine it, refine it.